 - currently representing pharmaceutical companies in correction of inventorship action (D. Mass.)

-- currently representing university and life science research products manufacturer in IPR proceedings related to DNA sequencing technology (PTAB)
+- currently representing a university and a life science research products manufacturer in inter partes review proceedings related to DNA sequencing technology (PTAB)

-- currently representing life science research products manufacturer in patent infringement action related to inventory business methods (S.D.
+- currently representing a life science research products manufacturer in a patent infringement action related to inventory business methods (S.D.
 Cal.)

-- represented pharmaceutical companies in patent infringement suits involving methods of treatment for cancer (D. Del.); succeeded in obtaining a favorable settlement
+- representing a pharmaceutical companies in patent infringement suits involving methods of treatment for cancer (D. Del.); succeeded in obtaining a favorable settlement

-- represented pharmaceutical companies in patent infringement suits involving antibody drugs for use in treating cancer (D.N.J.); succeeded in obtaining a favorable settlement
+- representing a pharmaceutical companies in patent infringement suits involving antibody drugs for use in treating cancer (D.N.J.); succeeded in obtaining a favorable settlement

-- represented pharmaceutical company in appeal after successful defense against claims in multiple ANDA litigations (S.D.N.Y.); prevailed on appeal to the Federal Circuit.
+- representing a pharmaceutical company in an appeal after successful defense against claims in multiple ANDA litigations (S.D.N.Y.); prevailed on appeal to the Federal Circuit.